luxfi/docs/docs/nodes/maintain/luxd-config-flags.md

 ### Consensus Parameters

 :::note
-Some of these parameters can only be set on a local or private network, not on Fuji Testnet or Mainnet
+Some of these parameters can only be set on a local or private network, not on Testnet or Mainnet

 :::